Folders are useful because they enable you to create lists of questions that you can assign or share. Folders enable you to:

 - Click the three dots to the right of any topic or subtopic that you'd like to assign, and select the Save to Folders option as seen in the image above.

 - Clicking on Save to Folders will open the folder slide-out.
-Create a new folder and select the folder and click Save or select and add questions to one of your previously used folders.
+Create a new folder and click Save or select and add questions to one of your previously used folders.
 In both cases, all of the questions in the topic will be added to that folder.

 Method 2: Create/add SPECIFIC questions to a folder, directly from a question list